Big City Blues

 Sep Vermeersch (BE)

 As solo dancer, Sep has a very unique style.
 He won several competitions in the solo blues and charleston.
+He’s teaching abroad at several international swing and blues dance festivals and at the local Crazy Legs Dance School in Ghent.

 Big City Blues is organised by LouisLou.
 Design by Claire Deberle.